gabrielsacampos/bcb-indexes/README.md

-# Simple lib to calculete value based on inflation indexes from BACEN - IBGE
+# Streamlined library for calculating values based on inflation indices from Brazil's Central Bank (BACEN) and the Brazilian Institute of Geography and Statistics (IBGE).

 ## [in construction]